compscidr/ipfs_indexer/README.md

 Adding Cargo.lock to version control - it *seems* like it might be best practice for a binary (app): https://stackoverflow.com/questions/62861623/should-cargo-lock-be-committed-when-the-crate-is-both-a-rust-library-and-an-exec

+## Building on mac

+Requirements: `xcode`

+Run `xcode-select --install` if you do not have xcode installed, need to update xcode, or run into build errors

 ## CI
 I setup a workflow that should run a build at least on push, but doesnt run any tests because I have no idea how test suites work yet for rust.